my-pwa-apps/DirkJanApp/ORIENTATION_LOCK_FEATURE.md

 ```
 - **Purpose**: Prevents the entire app from rotating
 - **Effect**: App UI stays in portrait mode regardless of device orientation
+- **Benefit**: Stable interface, no layout shifts or UI disruption

-### 2. Smart Orientation Handler (`app.js`)
+### 2. Orientation Handler (`app.js`)
-Enhanced the `orientationchange` event listener with intelligent behavior:
+Enhanced the `orientationchange` event listener for fullscreen comic mode:

 #### When in Fullscreen/Rotated Comic Mode:
-- Repositions the rotated comic and toolbar
+- Repositions the rotated comic and toolbar when device orientation changes
-- Ensures optimal viewing in the rotated view
+- Ensures optimal viewing in the fullscreen rotated view

-#### When in Normal Mode (NOT rotated):
-- Detects when device rotates to landscape
+- Adapts to both landscape and portrait device orientations
-- Automatically triggers `Rotate()` function to enter comic fullscreen mode
-- Only activates if comic is not already rotated

 ```javascript
 window.addEventListener('orientationchange', function() {